Your Tea Pot

 Makes 2 8-oz.
 Servings

-When my girlfriend and I are hosting a potluck, we’re usually after a little more decadence than you get from a standard cup of tea.
-For something with a greater caffeine kick and a sweeter taste, our Nepali Golden Black with cinnamon water is the perfect post-meal dessert.
+When my wife and I are hosting a potluck, we’re usually after a little more decadence than you get from a standard cup of tea.
+For something with a greater caffeine kick and a sweeter taste, our Nepali Golden Black brewed with cinnamon water is the perfect post-meal dessert.
 Cinnamon’s anti-inflammatory properties make this infused black tea an excellent digestive beverage after a large meal.

 Ingredients: